Adeynack/Mundane/README.md

 #### Create the project and set up dependencies

 - Open the root folder of the project in IntelliJ.
-- Menu "File" -> "Project Structure"
+- Menu `File` -> `Project Structure`
-    - Section "Project Settings" -> "Project"
+    - Section `Project Settings` -> `Project`
-        - Set "Project compiler output" to "{path to the project}/build" (use the "..." button to help you)
+        - Set `Project compiler output` to `{path to the project}/build` (use the `...` button to help you)
-    - Section "Project Settings" -> "Libraries"
+    - Section `Project Settings` -> `Libraries`
-        - Click the "+" button (2nd column) and chose "Java"
+        - Click the `+` button (2nd column) and chose `Java`
         - Browse to the installation folder of Moneydance and select the sub-folder with all the JAR files in.
 Typically, this will be:
-            - on a Mac: /Applications/Moneydance.app/Contents/Java
+            - on a Mac: `/Applications/Moneydance.app/Contents/Java`
-            - on Windows: C:\Program Files\Moneydance\jars
+            - on Windows: `C:\Program Files\Moneydance\jars`
             - on Linux: well ... wherever you installed it.
-        - Click "OK"
+        - Click `OK`
-        - In the "Choose Module" window appears, select "Mundane" and click "OK"
+        - In the `Choose Module` window appears, select `Mundane` and click `OK`
-        - Back in the "Project Structure" window, rename the newly added library to "Moneydance Installed" and click "OK" (bottom right).
+        - Back in the `Project Structure` window, rename the newly added library to `Moneydance Installed` and click "OK" (bottom right).

 #### Select the source folder

-- In the "Project" pane (usually on the left), right-click on folder "src"
+- In the `Project` pane (usually on the left), right-click on folder `src`
-- In "Mark directory as", select "Sources root"
+- In `Mark directory as`, select `Sources root`

-#### Debugging and running directly from the IDE
+### Debugging and running directly from the IDE

-TODO
+Taken from a [forum post](http://help.infinitekind.com/discussions/moneydance-development/824-debugging-moneydance-extensions-in-eclipse) at infinitekind.

+#### In a nutshell

+Add a Run/Debug Configuration of type `Application` with the following settings:

+- `Main class`: `Moneydance`
+- `Working directory`:
+    - on Windows: `C:\Program Files\Moneydance\jars`
+    - on Mac OS X: `/Applications/Moneydance.app/Contents/Java`

+The first time, you need to:

+- build the extension from the command line (with `ant`)
+- start the application from IntelliJ (run or debug)
+- install the extension (the generated `.mxt` file, in folder `dist` of the project)

+The next times, the modifications will automatically be taken into account when started from IntelliJ.
+No need to build and install the extension at every change.

+## Note on document folder and configuration files

+### Mac OS X

+Configuration file when launched normally, from the Moneydance Mac OS X ".app":

+    ~/Library/Containers/com.infinitekind.MoneydanceOSX/Data/Library/Application Support/Moneydance

+Configuration file when launched manually (ie: from IntelliJ in 'debug'):

+    ~/Library/Application Support/Moneydance

+In both cases, the configuration file is `config.dict`.
+This facilitates the development since there can be 2 sets of settings, default data file and extensions.
+You will not mess with your normal files and configuration while developing.

 ## Original README from Infinite Kind